quantnetwork/overledger-sdk-javascript/api_reference.md

 <a name="module_overledger-core.OverledgerSDK+readTransactionsByMappId"></a>

 #### *overledgerSDK*.readTransactionsByMappId()
-Get transactions submitted through Oberledger by the Multi-Chain Application ID used to create the SDK
+Get transactions submitted through Overledger by the Multi-Chain Application ID used to create the SDK

 <a name="module_overledger-core.OverledgerSDK+readOverledgerTransaction"></a>